Pipes of War

 ‘We’ve sedated Limescale, but we’ve no idea what this machine does,’ explained HyJean, pointing to the big machine in the middle of the room, which had suddenly sprung to life, with lights flashing and gears grinding.
 The computer monitors were also in a frenzy, with graphs and text flashing all over the screen.

-While the others checked out the machine, Suds wandered over to one of the computers.
-It didn’t make much sense to him, but suddenly the screen changed and several elements on it turned green,
+While the others checked out the machine, HyJean wandered over to one of the computers.
+It didn’t make much sense to her, but suddenly the screen changed and several elements on it turned green, with “complete” notices indicating that the machine was now fully functioning and ready to do immeasurable damage.

-‘Oh bugger,’ said Flash.
+‘Oh bugger,’ said Flush.
 ‘What’s it doing?’

 ‘I’ve got no idea, I’ve never seen anything like this before,’ said HyJean.
 ‘But I’m guessing it’s activated and ready to flood the city.’